BlazBlue: Cross Tag Battle: Plot

-A singularity called the "Phantom Field" mixes the reality of the world with other universes.
-When the "Keystone" divides into four fragments, the female voice system known as "System XX" instructs one of the main characters to keep it away from others and reach the goal, gathering all characters to join the battle, who hopes to separately return home to each universe.
+A singularity called the "Phantom Field" mixes reality with other universes.
+When the "Keystone" divides into four fragments, the female voice system known as "System XX" instructs one of the main characters to keep it away from others and reach the goal, gathering all characters to join the battle, who hope to separately return home to each universe.
 After all fragments merged into one, they prevent the system from changing the universe.

-However, the next episode of the storyline ends with Hazama Honoka came into possession of the primary keystone containing the system itself, where he attempt to use it to hijack on the Takemagahara System.
-Unfortunately, Takemagahara detects the remnants of late Yūki Terumi within him and copy his gene to create the clone of Terumi’s Susano’o form as a countermeasure, but indirectly led to the destruction of multiverse.
-While System XX hold off the clone from being unleashed, a regretful Hazama took over the role as the multiversal tournament’s conductor at the former’s behest.
-As System XX cannot hold off the Susano’o clone much longer, Hazama changes the contest that was solely a Tag Battle-themed keystone hunting into multiple-themed stamp collecting, in addition to bring characters three more universes, in hopes for the winners to assist him and System to defeat the clone.
-Despite the Susano’o clone was defeated by Ragna the Bloodedge and Naoto Kurogane, System XX is unable to return the characters to their respective universes, due to being critically weakened from holding off the clone.
-The storyline concludes with the characters participate the endless Tag Team-based Battle Royale, while awaiting for System XX’s full recovery.
+However, the next episode of the storyline ends, when Hazama possesses the primary keystone containing the system itself, and attempts to use it to hijack the Takemagahara System.
+Takemagahara detects the remnants of Yūki Terumi within him, and copies his genes to create the clone of Susano’o as a countermeasure, but indirectly leads to the destruction of multiverse.
+While System XX holds off the clone from being unleashed, a regretful Hazama took over the role as the multiversal tournament’s conductor at the former’s behest.
+As System XX cannot hold off the Susano’o clone much longer, Hazama changes the contest that was solely Tag Battle-themed keystone hunting into multiple-themed stamp collecting, in addition to bring characters in from three more universes, hoping for the winners to assist him and System to defeat the clone.
+Despite the fact that the Susano’o clone was defeated by Ragna the Bloodedge and Naoto Kurogane, System XX cannot return the characters to their respective universes, due to being critically weakened from holding off the clone.
+The storyline ends with the characters participating in the endless Tag Team-based Battle Royale and waiting for System XX’s full recovery.